-Applying for a Mortgage in Los Angeles – The Steps From Start to Finish
+Applying for a Mortgage in Riverside – The Steps From Start to Finish

 And getting that pre-approval letter is a critical first step.
 First of all, it will save you time and effort because you can narrow your search to houses within your already determined price range.
 In addition, sellers will see you as a serious buyer, and the pre-approval letter will give you more negotiating leverage.